TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Extending/Index.rst

-If you want to use the built-in error and exception handling but extend it with your own functionality, derive your class from the error and exception handling classes shipped with TYPO3.
+If you want to use the built-in error and exception handling but extend it with your own functionality, derive your class from the error and exception handling classes shipped with `TYPO3`:pn:.

 Example Debug Exception Handler
 ===============================

-This uses the default Core exception handler `DebugExceptionHandler` and overrides some of the functionality::
+This uses the default `Core`:pn: exception handler `DebugExceptionHandler` and overrides some of the functionality::